At a glance

 Pan-African e-Commerce Initiative (PeCI)

 As e-Commerce is becoming an increasingly important procurement and sales channel in emerging African economies, the prerequisites to participate in cross-border e-Commerce are not yet in place.
 There is a lack of safe and affordable electronic payment system, consumers’ and companies’ trust in e-Commerce, sigital capability of SMEs and supportive regulatory frameworks.
-Here the Pan-African e-Commerce Initaitive funded bz BMZ and implmented by GIZ comes into play.
-Together with key partners, the offer tailor-made trainings and coachings for SMEs in Ghana, Kenya and Rwanda, to integrate e-Commerce solutions into their business models.
+Here the Pan-African e-Commerce Initaitive funded by BMZ and implemented by GIZ comes into play.
+Together with key partners, PeCI offers tailor-made trainings and coachings for SMEs in Ghana, Kenya and Rwanda, to integrate e-Commerce solutions into their business models.

 Make-IT in Africa